fcheung/optin_parsing/README.md

     User.find_by_secret_token(0)

 returns a user with a secret token that does not look to mysql like a valid integer instead of returning nil.
-This can be avoided by calling `to_s` on parameters that should be strings.
+Rails 3.2.12 contains some mitigations for this (the above example does not work on rails 3.2.12 and above) but can't catch all cases.
+You can avoid this by calling `to_s` on parameters that should be strings.
 For more details see the [security advisory](http://groups.google.com/group/rubyonrails-security/browse_thread/thread/64e747e461f98c25).
 It is easy to forget to do this and it goes against the philosophy of "secure by default".

 An easy mitigation is to simply disable this parsing by removing mime types from `ActionDispatch::ParamsParser::DEFAULT_PARSERS` this is a change that affects all controllers.

 This gem allows the automatic parameter parsing to be turned on  per controller and per action, so that (for example) api endpoints that need to accept json and/or xml can continue to work (and be audited for their parameter usage) but reducing the surface of attack by not allowing json bodies for all those requests that do not need it.

-The default is for such parsing to be disabled for all controllers
+The default is for such parsing to be disabled for all controllers.

 ## Installation